 Balsamic Chicken Thighs With Fig Jam

 This Balsamic Chicken dish is a delicious comfort entree!
 The tangy flavor of the balsamic vinegar complements the sweet taste of the fig jam beautifully.
-It’s also fast and simple to prepare using just one skillet and readily available ingredients.
+It’s fast and simple to prepare using just one skillet and readily available ingredients.

 This balsamic chicken thighs recipe makes a great entree for busy weeknights.
 Juicy chicken is simmered in a blend of balsamic vinegar and fig jam creating a balsamic reduction and the dish is seasoned with a touch of fresh thyme.
+[If you don’t have chicken thighs, then I recommend you check out the Olive Garden Chicken Marsala recipe at Adventures Of a Nurse which uses chicken breasts.]

 For this delicious chicken dinner, you need the following: